NeedsMorePie/FFT-Analyze-Record/README.md

 Built for Android L (may not be compatible with previous versions).

-Build apk located in the root folder.
+Build apk located in the /bin.